StammenKai/CitiesSkyline2-McDonalds-Decals-Alpha-/README.md

-# Cities Skyline II McDonalds Decals
+# Cities Skyline 2 McDonald´s Decals
 ## by Kaidius
-McDonalds Signal Pack for Cities Skyline II
+McDonald´s Signal Pack for Cities Skyline 2.
-In the long term, I would like to create and publish a McDonalds asset for Cities Skyline II.
 This is the first time I've tried modding.
 I only have experience in web design and media design.
 I still hope you'll like this project.
 Your Kaidius

 ## Support
 You can get support on [Discord by Sully](https://discord.gg/SHfQrBvnkp)